1/23/2019

 speaker

-Thanks.
-And then just to follow on the small cell business and the tower business, given that a lot of customers are overlapping.
-Can you talk about what type of relationship those two businesses are having in the sales process?
-Are you signing joint contracts for both products or are your customers continuing to think about those products in the areas they're addressing separately?
+Okay, thanks.
+And then just to follow on, the small sale business and the tower business, given that a lot of customers are overlapping, can you talk about what type of relationship those two businesses are having in the sales process?
+Are you signing joint contracts for both products, or Are your customers continuing to think about those products and the areas they're addressing separately?
 Thank you.

 speaker